 It can be tempting to rush to pay off your home loan when you have the ability to, especially if you’ve struggled with debt management.
 And why wouldn’t you want to pay off your mortgage?
 Getting rid of debt could potentially increase cash flow.

-When it comes to your mortgage loan, it all depends on your unique financial situation—there is no one right answer.
+When it comes to your mortgage loan, paying it off early depends on your unique financial situation and goals — there is no one right answer.

-Why You May Not Want to Pay Your Mortgage Off Early
+Reasons Not to Pay Your Mortgage Off Early

 For example, if you are saving to send your child to college or you’re trying to rebuild your emergency fund after a home repair, those might take priority.